 Skills: Current CPR certification; Excellent interpersonal, communication and management skills, Strong computer, writing and communication skills and the ability to multi-task and work with deadlines.

-Education & Experience: Bachelor’s degree in social services or related field required; Two years experience preferred.
+Education & Experience: Bachelor’s degree in social services or related field required; Two years experience working with population preferred.

 Skills: Excellent interpersonal, customer service, communication, writing and computer skills, and the ability to multi-task and work with deadlines.